 When I was planning my trip to Osaka all the flights I found were expensive or flying overnight.
 Japan is out of range from most of Southeast Asia for low cost airlines flying A320’s or 737’s.
 So instead I cobbled together a trip with low cost airlines via Hong Kong.
 Not only was this cheaper, it also gave me a good excuse to visit Hong Kong.
 It’s one of my preferred stopover cities, so I make a point to plan flights via HKG whenever possible.

 The last time I was in Osaka was in 1999 en route to the USA.
 I stayed at the airport hotel which was included in the airfare, and I had a day to wander around.
 I don’t remember much about the trip, and being back 19 years later nothing is familiar.
-This was pre digital cameras, when taking a photo was a deliberate process.
+These were pre-digital cameras when taking a photo was a deliberate process.
 With 24 shots on your roll of film, every click counted.
 No cat photos or pictures of what I ate for breakfast in those days.
 I probably took five photos for the whole day, and they are buried in a box in storage somewhere.
 I was not into sushi at that point of my life either, so I feel like I am doing this famous food city justice this time around.

 I will post a full trip report of Osaka this month.
 There will be food photos, and maybe a cat photo as well.